Guru Ram Das: Founding of Amritsar and initiation of construction of the Harmandir Sahib complex

-Scripture hymns
+As per the instruction of his predecessor, Guru Ram Das also constructed two man-made pools of holy water (known as sarovars) in Guru-Da-Chak, with their names being Ramdas Sarovar and Amritsar Sarovar.

+Literary works

 Guru Ram Das composed 638 hymns, or about ten percent of hymns in the Guru Granth Sahib.
 He was a celebrated poet, and composed his work in 30 ancient ragas of Indian classical music.

 These cover a range of topics:

-His compositions continue to be sung daily in Harimandir Sahib (Golden temple) of Sikhism.
+His compositions continue to be sung daily in Harmandir Sahib (Golden temple) of Sikhism.

 Wedding hymn

-Guru Ram Das, along with Guru Amar Das, are credited with various parts of the Anand and Laavan composition in Suhi mode.
-It is a part of the ritual of four clockwise circumambulation of the Sikh scripture by the bride and groom to solemnize the marriage in Sikh tradition.
+Guru Ram Das, along with Guru Amar Das, is credited with various parts of the Anand and Laavan composition in Suhi mode.
+It is a part of the ritual of four clockwise circumambulations of the Sikh scripture by the bride and groom to solemnize their marriage in the Sikh tradition.
 This was intermittently used, and its use lapsed in late 18th century.
-However, sometime in 19th or 20th century by conflicting accounts, the composition of Guru Ram Das came back in use along with Anand Karaj ceremony, replacing the Hindu ritual of circumambulation around the fire.
+However, sometime in 19th or 20th century, by conflicting accounts, the composition of Guru Ram Das came back in use along with the Anand Karaj ceremony, replacing the Hindu ritual of circumambulation around the fire.
 The composition of Guru Ram emerged to be one of the bases of the British colonial era Anand Marriage Act of 1909.

 The wedding hymn was composed by Guru Ram Das for his own daughter's wedding.
 The first stanza of the Laavan hymn by Guru Ram Das refers to the duties of the householder's life to accept the Guru's word as guide, remember the Divine Name.
-The second verse and circle reminds the singular One is encountered everywhere and in the depths of the self.
+The second verse and circle remind the singular One is encountered everywhere and in the depths of the self.
 The third speaks of the Divine Love.
 The fourth reminds that the union of the two is the union of the individual with the Infinite.

 Masand system

 While Guru Amar Das introduced the manji system of religious organization, Guru Ram Das extended it with adding the masand institution.
-The masand were Sikh community leaders who lived far from the Guru, but acted to lead the distant congregations, their mutual interactions and collect revenue for Sikh activities and Gurudwara building.
+After a suggestion by Baba Buddha to venture into new potentials for generating funds, Guru Ram Das came-up with the Masand missionary system.
+The masand were Sikh community leaders and preachers who lived far from the Guru in distant parts of the subcontinent and beyond, but acted to lead the distant congregations, their mutual interactions and collect revenue for Sikh activities and Gurudwara building.
 This institutional organization famously helped grow Sikhism in the decades that followed, but became infamous in the era of later Gurus, for its corruption and its misuse in financing rival Sikh movements in times of succession disputes.
+However, the early Masand leaders tended to be hardworking and committed Sikhs.